centreon/centreon-archived/doc/en/api/clapi/objects/acl_group.rst

 If you want to link contacts or contact groups to a specific ACL Group, use the following actions: **SETCONTACT**, **SETCONTACTGROUP**, **ADDCONTACT**, **ADDCONTACTGROUP**::

-  [root@centreon ~]# ./centreon -u admin -p centreon -o ACLGROUP -a setcontact -v "ACL Group test;user1"
+  $ ./centreon -u admin -p centreon -o ACLGROUP -a setcontact -v "ACL Group test;user1"

-  [root@centreon ~]# ./centreon -u admin -p centreon -o ACLGROUP -a addcontactgroup -v "ACL Group test;usergroup1"
+  $ ./centreon -u admin -p centreon -o ACLGROUP -a addcontactgroup -v "ACL Group test;usergroup1"

 Arguments are composed of the following columns: